SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 I mean, there's three lanes of Saturday Night Live.
 One of the lanes is funny people doing sketches making you laugh.

-The other lane is seeing a football player or a film star, actress, or actor try to do sketch comedy for an hour.
+The other lane is seeing a football player or a film star, actress, or actor try to do sketch comedy for hour.

-And the third lane is seeing someone you know that's brand new to sketch comedy, brand new to Saturday Night Live,
+And the third lane is seeing someone you know that's brand new to sketch comedy, brand new to Saturday Live, attempting to go out there and land it and be relaxed when you've got 20 cast members.

 And how long will Lauren stay?